dhutchison/homebridge-ebeco/README.md

 * All the devices will be added if you have more than one, choosing which not to add will be added to if more people are asking for it.
 * Making a schedule through the Ebeco Connect app will override the changes in the plugin.
 So setting up a degree here and having a schedule to change it to something else in the app later will override the plugin.

+## Plugin Development

+TODO: add in details of how this is developed & tested.
+Docker-compose file for mocking etc.